 Associations and organizations which explore media coverage of climate change

-Misinformation and disinformation on climate change has been the core impediment to action.
+Misinformation and disinformation on climate change has been a core impediment to action.
 Misinformation has recently posed substantial threats to democratic systems and public health responses to COVID-19, but the organized spread of misinformation on climate change has been even greater in terms of scale, longevity, and risk.

 For images that are evidence-based and focused on making climate change relatable and compelling, see Climate Visuals.